skphy/aug20/file3.rst

 A linear regression model just finds a linear relation between descriptors and the output.
 For more details see the book of Kevin Murphy or some other standard text books on machine learning.

+More information of these implementations, specifically GPR will be added latter.

 References
 ----------